Cherry-Leafhopper

 Paraphlepsius irroratus

 Pest description and crop damage Leafhoppers are slender, delicate insects about 0.125 inch or less in length.
 They are distinguishable due to the habit of the adult hopping or flying to escape danger, and by the ability of nymphs and adults to run forwards, backwards, or sideways easily.
-Several species of leafhoppers are found on cherry, which vary in coloration from green to brown.
+Several species of leafhoppers are found in cherry orchards, which vary in coloration from green to brown.
 Leafhoppers suck juices from the leaves of cherries, ornamental plants and weeds.
-Certain species of leafhoppers can transmit the X disease phytoplasma from infected cherry trees to healthy cherry trees.
+Certain species of leafhoppers are considered serious pests because they can transmit the phytoplasma that causes Western cherry X-disease from infected cherry trees, or various weed species, to healthy cherry trees.
+Infected trees may produce small misshapen bitter fruit.
+There is no cure for X-disease and infected trees should be removed to prevent spread.

 Biology and life history Varies with the species.
 Leafhoppers may overwinter as adults, nymphs, or eggs.
-There may be two or three generations per year.
+There may be multiple generations per year.
 The leafhopper population within the orchard appears to peak after harvest, coincidently this is also when the X disease phytoplasma concentration is greatest within infected trees.

-Pest monitoring Place yellow sticky card traps high in the cherry canopy early and late in the season.
+Pest monitoring Place yellow sticky card traps in the cherry canopy during the growing season.
 Leafhoppers may be present from February through November in some areas.
 The action threshold remains unknown.

 Management-cultural control